When the Relationship Meant to Hold You Didn’t

 It can help you make sense of what you’ve been carrying.

-They were formed through repeated emotional experience.
+They were shaped through repeated emotional experience.

 So even when you understand something logically…